appvia/terranetes/docs/terranetes-controller/quick_start.md

 kubectl -n apps annotate cloudresources bucket "terraform.appvia.io/apply"=true --overwrite
 ```

-Another kubernetes job will be created to watch the execution of the terraform apply, you can view the logs via `kubectl -n apps get po | grep apply`, get the pod name and tail the logs `kubectl -n apps logs -f <NAME>`.
+Upon approval, a Kubernetes job is created to monitor the execution of the `terraform apply` process.
+To access the logs, execute `kubectl -n apps get po | grep apply` to identify the pod name, and then use `kubectl -n apps logs -f <NAME>` to tail the logs in real-time.

 :::important
 The actual terraform execution does not occur in the `apps` namespace, users simply have the ability to watch the output of the run.
 The job and the credentials never leave the platform teams namespace `terraform-system`